bipul-ydv/thoughtworks-converter/README.md

 * Credits are stored assuming a quantity of 1 -- this is then multiplied as required for output
 * Credits are stored as BigDecimal, but output with no decimal places (in order to conform to test output)
 * Writers are in control of output implementation (currently System.out) to reduce data bubbling and allow flexibility
+* Unit tests for InputParser (trouble getting PowerMockito to work with my legacy version of JUnit...ran out of time)

 # Enhancements